At Reprieve Recovery, we know the challenges of living with a substance use disorder (SUD) and are here to walk beside you every step of the way.

 Outpatient services, abbreviated OP, can include a range of health services aimed at providing alcohol rehab, care for mental health issues, substance abuse treatment, and addiction services.
 Outpatient treatment usually takes place only a few days a week or on an as-needed basis.
 It can include activities such as group therapy to provide peer support, for example, as well as other options like cognitive behavioral therapy with a counselor or detox services with the clinical staff.

-When you or a loved one starts an alcohol addiction treatment program in New Jersey, you’ll be on your first steps of the recovery journey.
+When you or a loved one starts an alcohol addiction treatment program, you’ll be on your first steps of the recovery journey.
 At the addiction treatment center, the medical team and other addiction professionals will provide support based on your needs, whether that means working to develop better coping skills or taking time to build success through motivational interviewing.
 The exact therapies you’ll go through will depend on your needs as a patient.

 Treatment Program Structure